KenKundert/quantiphy/doc/user.rst

 Creating a Quantity by Scaling an Existing Quantity ...................................................

-The :meth:`quantiphy.Quantity.scale` method scales the value of a quantity and then uses the new value to create a new Quantity.
+The :meth:`Quantity.scale` method scales the value of a quantity and then uses the new value to create a new Quantity.
 For example:

 .. code-block:: python